vmactions/solaris-vm/README.md

 ```

-The default memory of the VM is 4096MB, you can use `mem` option to set the memory size:
+The default memory of the VM is 1024MB, you can use `mem` option to set the memory size:

 ```
 ...
     steps:
     - uses: actions/checkout@v2
-    - name: Test in solaris
+    - name: Test
       id: test
       uses: vmactions/solaris-vm@v0.0.6
       with:
         envs: 'MYTOKEN MYTOKEN2'
+        usesh: true
-        mem: 5000
+        mem: 2048
 ...
 ```

-It uses [the latest Solaris release](conf/default.release.conf) by default, you can use `release` option to use another version of Solaris:
+It uses [the latest Solaris 11.4](conf/default.release.conf) by default, you can use `release` option to use another version of Solaris:

 ```
 ...
     steps:
     - uses: actions/checkout@v2
-    - name: Test in Solaris
+    - name: Test
       id: test
       uses: vmactions/solaris-vm@v0.0.6
       with: